moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Augmented Reality

 AR Interfaces leverage the cognitive processing speed of visuospatial data, e.g., the strong visuospatial perception that human evolution created.
 This is why they can be predicted to be the next paradigm of Human-computer interfaces.
 Those interfaces will give rise to many new ways of interacting with computation and new types of media.
 The advances in UX design show that interactions with digital interfaces become ever more natural and intuitive.

+What do we mean by intuitiv here.
+An example of such an advancemest is the development of the macintosh.
+Engineers The cognitive load of using the mouse interface was reduced by removing the second button and utiliing existing mental models.

 Following the doctrine of _Build Glasses, not Binoculars_ ([Albrecht Schmidt 2019](https://videos.univ-grenoble-alpes.fr/video/5251-k03-making-humans-smarter-than-artificial-intelligence-digital-technologies-to-amplify-human-perception-and-cognition/)), we can envision AR Interfaces that allow us to browse a three-dimensional multimedia environment by navigating hand gestures rather than positioning a mouse on a desk.

 ## Cognition Augmentation Software for Learning